Advanced Game Setup

 The Football Manager™ In-Game Editor is purchasable through Steam and allows you to make real-time edits to your saved games.
 Once activated, you will notice an ‘Edit’ option on various screens and in assorted Actions Menus.

 The ‘Edit’ option on the Title Bar will typically allow you to edit ‘hidden’ attributes and values, such as a player’s Current and Potential Abilities.
 The ‘Edit’ functionality found within the ‘Actions’ menu, however (click on ‘Start Editing’), will allow you to edit a person’s profile ‘live’, as you see it.
-For example, a player’s attributes and biographical details will turn into editable fields whilst editing is enabled, with the values open to alteration.
+For example, a player’s attributes and biographical details will turn into editable fields while editing is enabled, with the values open to alteration.
 Once you’re happy with the amendments, click on ‘Stop Editing’ from the same ‘Actions’ menu section.

 You can toggle whether or not the In-Game Editor is active for each saved game during the setup process.